 Meatloaf was a staple growing up in the Blue Ridge Mountains of North Carolina and my favorite way to eat it was between two slices of bread made up like a burger with all the fixins.

-Add in some sweet corn, mashed potatoes and a blackberry cobbler and you’ll think you died and went to Heaven.
+Add in some sweet corn, mashed potatoes and a blackberry cobbler and oh my goodness!

 Just when I thought something great could not get any better, I decided one day to try it in the smoker and the amazing smoked meatloaf was born.
 All of the wonderfulness of meatloaf with that added smoke flavor and you'll swear to never make it in the oven again.